The Rundown

 PROS

-- Good fat level for a Schnauzer
+- Recommended fat level for a Schnauzer

 - Contains L-carnitine for energy regulation